TVpad: Lawsuit

+In June of 2014, the Korean broadcasters MBC, SBS and KBS filed a lawsuit under American jurisdiction; against the company behind the device, citing violations of the Digital Millennium Copyright Act.
+The ruling was in the broadcasters favor.

 On March 13, 2015, Chinese broadcaster CCTV, Hong Kong broadcaster TVB, and American television provider Dish Network filed a complaint in the United States District Court of California alleging: Direct Copyright Infringement, Secondary Copyright Infringement, Trademark Infringement, Unfair Competition, and Violation of Business and Professions Code 17200.
+By late 2015, content from the broadcasters were restricted from distribution.

 TVPad4 stopped streaming on July 15, 2017.